TidyUtilities

 Common cleanup options

-Email extraction
+Email extractor

 Clean output